aaelony/sandboxes/sweet--r/README.md

+# sweetr

-The following directory is meant to house a Dockerfile that builds an Rstudio environment with a get of _useful_ libraries preinstalled.
+The following directory is meant to house a Dockerfile that builds an R environment with a get of _useful_ libraries preinstalled.